There are two types of people in this world: makers and takers.

 Takers are the ones that take it from them.
 Takers will look at what you've made, and they'll take it, and they'll use it, and then they will exploit it.

-It doesn't matter if you're a taker or a maker.
+It doesn't matter whether you're a taker or a maker.

 Both are very profitable, but a maker is generally not as profitable as a taker.